 Our work on physician safety

-As the voice of the profession, the CMA is in a unique position to convene health providers, governments and other stakeholders to work towards a shared understanding of the challenges and opportunities for physical, psychological and cultural safety within our health system.
+As the voice of the profession, the CMA is in a unique position to convene health providers, governments and other stakeholders to work toward a shared understanding of the challenges and opportunities for physical, psychological and cultural safety within our health system.

 That starts with a comprehensive understanding of physicians’ lived experience.